Music / The Veronicas

 I feel so untouched and I want you so much that I just can't resist you...

-The Veronicas (2005-present) are Jessica and Lisa Origliasso, born on December 25th, 1984.
-Twins from Brisbane, Australia, both are self taught guitarists and piano players.
-Known internationally for their catchy pop songs and sisterly antics.
+are Jessica and Lisa Origliasso, both born on December 25, 1984.
+Twins from Brisbane, Australia, both are self-taught guitarists and piano players known internationally for their catchy pop songs and sisterly antics.

 Their first album, The Secret Life Of...

-was classical electronic rock power pop, and their third is dark progressive pop with country and blues elements.
+, and their third is dark progressive pop with country, electronic and blues elements.
 Jess describes their music as: "If you melted a barbie into some black nail polish and then sprinkled it with glitter and then maybe put some spit on it.

 During the lack of album releases Lisa started a side project called "Dead Cool Dropouts" with her close friend Tyler Bryant of Tyler Bryant and the Shakedown with Garageband, focusing on acoustic breakup songs; Bryant later contributed to their third album.
 Jess also had her own side project called Cakehole in 2007, which has a pleasant

 song called "Stab You."